animeshpaul91/SimpleDynamo/README.md

 # SimpleDynamo
 ## A simplified implementation of Dynamo DB - Amazon's massive key-value storage

 This project aimed at the implementation of a simplified version of Dynamo DB which is Amazon's massive replicated key-value storage.
 In an android environment, there are five emulators which were used to store replicated data.
-The following functionalities were implemented in the project:
+The following functionalities were implemented in the project using Consistent Hashing:
 1. Partitioning
 2. Replication
 3. Failure Handling